GeodataTools/geodata/docs/source/datasets/era5/era5_download.md

 ## Prepare Cutout

 To create a cutout, we can run `cutout.prepare()`.
-The **geodata** package will create a folder in the cutout directory you specified in `config.py` with the name specified in `geodata.Cutout()` (in the above example, `era5-europe-test-2011-01`).
-The folder, depending on the date range, will then contain one or more monthly netcdf files containing ERA5 data corresponding to the temporal and geographical ranges indicated when the cutout was created.
+The **geodata** package will create a folder in the cutout directory `GEODATA_ROOT/cutouts` with the name specified in `geodata.Cutout()` (in the above example, `era5-europe-test-2011-01`).
+The folder, depending on the date range, will then contain one or more monthly netCDF files containing ERA5 data corresponding to the temporal and geographical ranges indicated when the cutout was created.
 Data files in the cutout folder will be at the monthly level - i.e., there will be one file for each month in the specified download time range.

 To actually create the cutout, you must run `cutout.prepare()`.
 Upon running `cutout.prepare()`, **geodata** will check for the presence of the cutout and abort if the cutout already exists.
 If you want to force the regeneration of a cutout, run the command with the parameter `overwrite=True`.